 For the less religious, Medjugorje is an appealing mix of spirituality and religious kitsch, as the dozens of souvenir shops overflow with rosaries, icons and other mementos for visiting believers.
 A number of restaurants make it a good lunch stop.
 If you are visiting as a secular spectator, do show suitable respect to the faithful; allow believers the space to pray and worship in private, and note that access to the church is limited by a dress code requiring shoulders and knees to be covered by both men and women.

-My favourite of all the destinations in the Mostar region, the tiny Ottoman village of Počitelj is like stepping back into medieval times.
+My favourite Mostar day trip is to the tiny Ottoman village of Počitelj, where you can step straight back into medieval times.
 A stone citadel dating from the 14th century perches on a hilltop overlooking an impossibly pretty settlement of stone houses, reached by winding cobbled streets which climb the hillside via a number of staircases.
 If this weren’t enough, the whole village overlooks the sparkling valley of the Neretva river, as it winds its way between the mountains.

 Parking on the main road at the bottom of the village, take your time climbing to the castle and losing yourself in the alleyways.
 A number of the buildings are under special historical protection; check out the handicrafts on sale by the local residents and enjoy the views across the valley.
 If possible, time your visit to coincide with the call to prayer as it rings out from the village mosque (Bosnia is a predominantly Muslim country).
 The combination of medieval village and the call from the mosque is magical.